Tips For Renting a Home

 2. Market the Property for Rent

+Renting a house takes some effort.
 Take dozens of photos, painting your property in its best light.
-Try photos from different angles, and wide-angle lenses to make the rooms look as large as possible.
+Try pictures from different angles and wide-angle lenses to make the rooms look as large as possible.
 Consider hiring a professional real estate photographer to make your listing photos truly pop off the screen.